History Files

 On 4 July 1776, Britain's thirteen earliest colonies on the east coast of North America make a public declaration of independence.
 In revenge for the British seizure of Havana in Cuba in 1762, the Spanish governor of Louisiana supplies gunpowder to the revolutionary forces.

-The British are defeated at the Battle of Saratoga, a turning point in the war, but it still takes the revolutionary forces over seven years to force Britain to declare that it will cease hostilities and withdrawn its troops and Hessian allied units from the thirteen colonies.
 The victors declare a United States of America.
 Britain is left with Bermuda, New Brunswick (formerly part of Nova Scotia), Newfoundland, Nova Scotia, Prince Edward Island, and the Province of Quebec (formerly New France).
-Florida is ceded back to Spain, with the colonial possessions in the Canadas now receiving Britain's main attention.
+Florida is ceded back to Spain, with the colonial possessions in the Canadas now being Britain's main focus of attention.

 1778 - 1786